-In PAPILLON (n=151), infusion-related reactions occurred in 42% of patients treated with RYBREVANT[®] in combination with carboplatin and pemetrexed, including Grade 3 (1.3%) adverse reactions.
-The incidence of infusion modifications due to IRR was 40%, and 0.7% of patients permanently discontinued RYBREVANT[®].
+Based on the pooled safety population (n=281), IRR occurred in 50% of patients treated with RYBREVANT® in combination with carboplatin and pemetrexed, including Grade 3 (3.2%) adverse reactions.
+The incidence of infusion modifications due to IRR was 46%, and 2.8% of patients permanently discontinued RYBREVANT® due to IRR.

-In CHRYSALIS (n=302), IRR occurred in 66% of patients treated with RYBREVANT[®].
+In CHRYSALIS (n=302), IRR occurred in 66% of patients treated with RYBREVANT®.
 Among patients receiving treatment on Week 1 Day 1, 65% experienced an IRR, while the incidence of IRR was 3.4% with the Day 2 infusion, 0.4% with the Week 2 infusion, and cumulatively 1.1% with subsequent infusions.
 Of the reported IRRs, 97% were Grade 1-2, 2.2% were Grade 3, and 0.4% were Grade 4.
 The median time to onset was 1 hour (range 0.1 to 18 hours) after start of infusion.
-The incidence of infusion modifications due to IRR was 62% and 1.3% of patients permanently discontinued RYBREVANT[®] due to IRR.
+The incidence of infusion modifications due to IRR was 62% and 1.3% of patients permanently discontinued RYBREVANT® due to IRR.